LucifersStepdad/SonataArcticaRanker/README.md

 So sit back, get some vodka, and spend the afternoon thinking about Sonata Arctica.
 It's better than working!

 (I have also included the clip_cutter python that I used to make this if you want to make a version for another band [I have no idea why you would listen to any other bands though]).

+NOTE: I know full well that Takatalvi is not a studio album but are you honestly going to tell me that ranking all SA songs should exclude Shy and The Gun?
+Come on, man.